 Williams is just doing his normal shtick of pretending to have this elite insider information that he uses to issue dire warnings about the coming financial collapse.

-All of his predictions that he makes are stupid, and his appearance is very clearly, explicitly about trying to sell his DVDs.
+All of his predictions that he makes are stupid and they're very clearly, his appearance is very clearly, explicitly about trying to sell his DVDs.

-I suspect, however, in this case, Lindsay Williams went too far.
+I suspect, however, in this case, Lindsey Williams went too far.

 But Alex can't accept the inverse.